benaclejames/VRCFaceTracking/README.md

 ## 🛠 Avatar Setup

 For this mod to work, you'll need to be using an avatar with the correct parameters.
-The system is designed to control your avatar's eyes via simple blend states but what the parameters control is completely up to you.
+The system is designed to control your avatar's eyes and lips via simple blend states but what the parameters control is completely up to you.
 The mod searches for the following float parameters to modify:

+### Eye Parameters

 |Parameter Name (**Case Sensitive**)|Description|Eye|
 |---------|-----------|---|